Siminalayi Fubara: Controversy

 In May 2022, Fubara and 58 other government officials were declared wanted by the Economic and Financial Crimes Commission for a NGN 435 billion fraud.

 He was also wanted for a NGN 117 billion fraud alongside four other Rivers State government officials.
 Additional charges by the EFCC included alleged criminal conspiracy, money laundering, misappropriation of public funds, and abuse of office.

 Personal life

-Fubara is a knight of St. Christopher (KSC) Order of Church of Nigeria Anglican Communion.
-He holds the traditional chieftaincy title of Amaopu-Senibo of Opobo Kingdom.
-He is married and has three children.
+Fubara is the second of five children and the first son of Late Joseph Fubara, a former soldier who had an overseas training tour of duty, and Late Love Fubara, a civil servant.
+He is also a knight of St. Christopher (KSC) Order of Church of Nigeria Anglican Communion.
+He holds the traditional title of Amaopu-Senibo of Opobo Kingdom.
+He is married to Valerie Fubara and they have three children.